Simple API Integration

 setInterval(async () => {

-const currentSpend = await this.costTracker.getCurrentMonthSpend();
+const currentSpend = await this.worthTracker.getCurrentMonthSpend();

-const budgetUtilization = currentSpend / this.budgetLimits.monthly;
+const budgetUtilization = currentSpend / this.budgetLimits.month-to-month;

-if (budgetUtilization >= this.alertThresholds.critical) {
+if (budgetUtilization >= this.alertThresholds.important) {

-await this.sendAlert('critical', {
+await this.sendAlert('important', {

 currentSpend,

-budgetLimit: this.budgetLimits.monthly,
+budgetLimit: this.budgetLimits.month-to-month,

 utilization: (budgetUtilization * 100).toFixed(1) + '%',

-message: 'API budget critically close to limit'
+message: 'API value vary critically shut to prohibit'

 });